Online LLM watermark detection via e-processes: A mathematical formulation of watermarks

 \subsection{Watermarks and the detection problem}

 For now, we focus on just one observation $(W,\zeta)$, where $\zeta$ is the pseudo-random vector that generates the next token, taking value in a set $Z$, and $W$ is the token that is chosen.
-This one-observation setting is simplistic for general testing methods (which typically use the joint data), but it is without loss of generality in constructing e-processes, as we will see later.
+This one-observation setting is without loss of generality in constructing e-processes, as we will see later.

 The exact distribution of $\zeta$ does not matter, and we can without loss of generality assume that $\zeta$ is uniformly distributed on $Z=[0,1]^K$.
 Here $K$ is chosen as the size of the vocabulary $\mathcal W$, but again this choice is not important.